rhythmcache/gh-tree/README.md

 # github-repo-tree-viewer

-- A Simple ⚠️ experimental Python script to recursively list the directory structure of GitHub Repositories.
-It Displays a Tree-Like format for easier visualization of Files and Directories similar to the `tree` Command for local directories on linux.
+- A simple ⚠️ experimental Python script to recursively list the directory structure of GitHub repositories.

+- It displays a tree-like format for easier visualization of files and directories, similar to the `tree` shell command for local directories on Linux.

+-  the script can also create an exact placeholder structure of folders and files from a GitHub re# github-repo-tree-viewer

+- by default it uses public API access but it also supports GitHub `Personal Access Token (PAT) ` to fetch private repository and handle rate limits.

 ## Usage